Greatdori/DoriKit/README.md

 that makes you can't generate pre-cache successfully, you can opt-out it by building your target from `Without Pre-Cache` scheme.

-### Code Signing
-All development teams of each targets are set to `Yuxuan Chen (8CZ4JT4F3M)` which makes it easier for our CI runs and distribution workflows.
-You have to change it to your own team before building, or choose *None* if you build it only for simulator or macOS.
-(And don't forget to change it back if you'd like to open a pull request!)

-## Contributing to Greatdori!
+## Contributing to DoriKit
 Contributions to Greatdori! are welcomed and encouraged!
 Fork the project, make changes and open your pull requests!

 If you're experiencing some bugs, or have any suggestion to Greatdori!, filing an issue for it is also welcomed.

-### `Greatdori.xcodeproj` & `Package.swift`
+### `DoriKit.xcodeproj` & `Package.swift`
-`Greatdori.xcodeproj` is the main project file of Greatdori!, we suggest you to open this project file in Xcode to make changes to Greatdori!.
+`DoriKit.xcodeproj` is the main project file of DoriKit, we suggest you to open this project file in Xcode to make changes to DoriKit.

-`Package.swift` makes it easier to embed DoriKit in other projects, and should not be used for editing code of Greatdori!, because `xcodeproj` file maintains structures of all files in this project.
+`Package.swift` makes it easier to embed DoriKit in other projects, and should not be used for editing code of DoriKit, because `xcodeproj` file maintains structures of all files in this project.

 ### Targets Relationship